erroronline1/caro/readme.md

 * UTILITY::parsePayload:
     * Arrays can not be passed with GET and DELETE request using ?var[]=1&var[]=2.
 Only the last occurence is preserved this way.
     * $_FILES is always an array due to a custom processing of POST and PUT payload.

-and while we're at it

-### ERP Interface
-The CARO App is prepared for retrieving and integrating updates from the ERP-system.
-As there exist several applications there is no chance to get an out-of-the-box-solution, the go-to solution for [the teams](#the-team) at best.
-But it may be possible to primarily modify the _erpinterface.php file to your needs.
-The _ERPINTERFACE-class serves as a skeleton and provides the expected data structure that can be processed by CARO, it is not necessary to deal with the whole applications structure.

-You may process Web-APIs (recommendation `UTILITY::webrequest()`), regularly provided CSV-dumps (recommendation [CSV Processor](#csv-processor)) and/or implement own data processing as long as the data is prepared to be returned as expected.
-It is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].

-Signal unavailable methods by returning `null`.

-Basic supported integrations include
-* case state updates for records given a provided ERP case number
-* updates on order data given the ordered items text can and has been added an order identification and the ERP-system is able to hand it back
-* customer data import for records, based on name and date of birth

-The customer data import is executed per request, updates on case states and order data is executed via cron as part of a notification request depending on the interval configured within [config.ini](#runtime-variables).

 [Content](#content)